-Duffy was a four-year starter at first base for the Pirates earning his bachelor's degree from Seton Hall in 2001.
-He is Seton Hall's all-time leader in putouts (1,387) while also ranking second in hits (247) and at-bats (709) and fifth in runs scored (165).
+A four-year starter at first base for Seton Hall, Duffy earned his bachelor's degree in 2001.
+He is the Pirates' all-time leader in putouts (1,387) while also ranking second in hits (247) and at-bats (709) and fifth in runs scored (165).
 A three-time All-Big East selection, Duffy was named New Jersey College Player of the Year and earned All-America honors after finishing ninth in the nation with a .429 batting average in 1995.
 The following season, he had a school-record 29-game hitting streak.

-In 1997, he signed a free agent contract with the Houston Astros.
-He was an outfielder in the Astros system for four years, advancing as high as Double-A before retiring in 2000.
+Following his senior season in 1997, he signed a free agent contract with Houston and was an outfielder in the Astros' system for four years, advancing as high as Double-A before retiring in 2000.